 The HMRA program and the HMRA Helix administrative software is proprietary and patent-protected.
-National Prosperity Health Matching Services, Inc. is the exclusive provider of the HMRA program.
+Health Matching Account Services, Inc. is the exclusive provider of the HMRA program.
 The HMRA product was designed over many years with the help from one of the most renowned actuarial firms in the world, who utilized in depth, claims frequency and utilization analysis to build this program.
 This program would not be safe to be attempted by a third party due to its intricate structure and associated risks.

 10 | What if Employers wants to change their monthly contribution amounts or target account balance caps?

 HMRA contribution levels are designed to be flexible in order to accommodate employers seeking to build reserves and significantly reduce their health care obligations.
 Health Matching Account Services offers 11 different levels of HMRA contribution programs with corresponding target account balance caps per member or family ranging from $2,500 all the way up to $60,000.
 These member account balances are permitted to build up and carry over year-to-year even if the benefits are not used.

 Once group members begin to hit their target account balance caps, the employer is no longer responsible for allocating the full portion of their monthly contribution towards that group member’s HMRA account and is only responsible for small maintenance fees.
 If the employer wishes to decrease or increase their monthly contribution level and corresponding target account balance cap on their group members, they will be permitted to do so each year on their annual, HMRA anniversary date.